prasantkumardas/kubernetes-for-everyone/notes-app/README.md

 ```
 node app.js
 ```
-Visit http://localhost:4000 in your browser
+Visit http://localhost:3000 in your browser

 ## Test
 To run tests
 ```
 npm test
 ```

+If you are using Kubernetes in cloud you can access using external IP.